 At the core of UK Jewish Film’s values is the notion that film is universal.
 It crosses cultures and divides and has the ability to unite, engage and educate diverse audiences through the telling of cinematic stories that provide stimulating, interesting and unique views of Jewish and Israeli life and culture.

-UK Jewish Film aims to develop a culture where Jewish and Israeli film is recognised and enjoyed by the widest possible audience, and to bring Jewish related film to the heart of British culture.
+UK Jewish Film aims to develop a culture where Jewish film is recognised and enjoyed by the widest possible audience, and to bring Jewish related film to the heart of British culture.

-The 21st UK Jewish Film Festival will open on 9th November 2017, bringing the best of contemporary Jewish cinema from around the world, to a diverse range of UK audiences.
+The 25th UK Jewish Film Festival will take place from 4 – 18 November 2021, bringing the best of contemporary Jewish cinema from around the world, to a diverse range of UK audiences.

 UK Jewish Film is a registered charity (No 1072914).